 Why would you want to break the rule of thirds in photography?
 After all, aren't you supposed to follow the rule of thirds so all your photography will be amazing?
 Isn't this composition guideline one of the most important compositional guidelines you can use in your photography?
 Well, not so fast my friend!

-I'm guilty of using the rule of thirds quite a bit, often automatically without even thinking about it, particularly with nature and landscape photography.
-Before we dive into when not to use the rule, let's take a quick look at the epitome of good use of the rule of thirds, a seascape.
+I've been guilty of blindly using the rule of thirds, often automatically without even thinking about it.
+This is common with nature and landscape photography.
+Before we dive into when to break the rule, let's take a quick look at the perfect example.

 It's almost always a good idea to use the rule of thirds when shooting traditional landscapes and seascapes.
 When you have a small object, like the sailboat in this composition, it usually makes sense to place the horizon on one of the "thirds" and compose your photo with the main subject at an intersection of the imaginary dividing lines.